Isiolo County: Political leadership

-Mohamed Kuti is the second governor for Isiolo and took office in 2017 and he deputised by Ibrahim Abdi Issa.
-Adan Dullo Fatuma is the senator and also the first woman to be elected as a senator in Kenya.
-Rehema Dida Jaldesa is the sitting women representative for isiolo and second to hold the office.
+Abdi Ibrahim Hassan Guyo is the third governor of Isiolo who took office in 2022, he is deputized by Dr. James Lowasa.
+Fatuma Dullo is the senator and also the first woman to be elected as a senator in Kenya.
+Mumina Bonaya is the sitting women representative for isiolo and the third to hold the office.

 Education

 There are 213 ECD centres with enrolment of 5148 pupils, 124 primary schools of which 107 are public and 17 are private schools.
 23 secondary schools are spread across the county of which 16 are public and 7 are private schools.

 Furthermore, there are two youth polytechnics, three tertiary institutions and two vocational training centres in the county.

 Health

 There are three hospitals in Isiolo County, two of which are government owned.
 One hospital is a faith based organisation.
 There are also five health centres, thirty three dispensaries, and three clinics.

-Isiolo county has a total of 214 medical personnel of different cadre ranging from doctors to biochemists.
+Isiolo county has a total of 214 medical personnel of different specialties ranging from doctors to biochemists.